“Come now, you who say, “Today or tomorrow we will go to such and such a city, spend a year there, buy and sell, and make a profit…”

 and make a profit”

-There is nothing wrong in making a profit (far from it) but there is something wrong in living for profit.
+There is nothing wrong with making a profit (far from it), but there is something wrong in living for profit.
 If profit interferes with service to the Lord, then it is wrong.
 If chasing wealth preempts our relations with or service to God, then it is wrong.
 Some of us are just too busy living for ourselves.

-There is no sin in making profit but there is a sin in living for profit.
+There is no sin in making a profit, but there is a sin in living for profit.

 God designed making money as a part of the establishment of creation.
 There is nothing wrong with working for money.
 It is a legitimate and necessary part of God’s plan.
 Some Christians are suspicious of anyone who has a lot of money; this is wrong.

 A businessman who lives for the glory of God will not rationalize cheating on his income tax because the accumulation of assets is not his aim.
-His aim is to interact with the grace of God in his life.
+He aims to interact with the grace of God in his life.